 - Key concepts summarises the new approach, followed by pages that treat some concepts in more detail.

-- In-depth discussions engage the reader at a more technical level, with topics such as the origin of the solar system and the newly discovered transitional fossil Tiktaalik.
+- In-depth discussions engage the reader at a more technical level, with topics such as the origin of the solar system and the recently discovered transitional fossil Tiktaalik.

 - Finally, Genesis and other traditions considers the testimony of traditions that predate the invention of writing, on the basis that they represent a lost memory of how the Earth came into existence.
 They too tell us that the original world was destroyed.